crypDuck/minilaunch/README.md

      sudo apt-get install bc  # For Debian/Ubuntu sudo yum install bc      # For CentOS/RHEL
      ```
+   - Install `jq`, a lightweight command-line JSON processor:
+     ```
+     sudo apt-get install jq  # For Debian/Ubuntu sudo yum install jq      # For CentOS/RHEL
+     ```
+   - Install `curl`, which is used for making HTTP requests:
+     ```
+     sudo apt-get install curl  # For Debian/Ubuntu sudo yum install curl      # For CentOS/RHEL
+     ```
+   - Ensure you have `sed` installed.
+It's typically pre-installed on most Linux systems.

+   Note: The exact installation commands may vary depending on your specific Linux distribution.
+If you're using a different package manager, adjust the commands accordingly.

 6. **Test the script:**
    Run the script with the `--dry-run` option to test without executing actual transactions: